JuliaPOMDP/POMDPs.jl/docs/src/static.md

 It is often important to limit the action space based on the current state, belief, or observation.
 This can be accomplished with the [`actions`](@ref)`(m, s)` or [`actions`](@ref)`(m, b)` function.
 See [Histories associated with a belief](@ref) and the [`history`](@ref) and [`currentobs`](@ref) docstrings for more information.

+## Initial Distributions

+[`initialstate`](@ref)`(pomdp)` should return the distribution of the initial state, either as an explicit distribution (e.g. a `POMDPModelTools.SparseCat`) that conforms to the [distribution interface](@ref Distributions) or with a `POMDPModelTools.ImplicitDistribution` to easily specify a function to sample from the space.

+[`initialobs`](@ref)`(pomdp, state)` is used to return the distribution of the initial observation in occasional cases where the policy expects an initial observation rather than an initial belief, e.g. in a reinforcement learning setting.
+It is not used in a standard POMDP simulation.

 ## Discount Factor